Cyber-Fortress-Technologies/.github/profile/README.md

 # Description of our project
-> ＯＵＲ　ＣＯＭＰＡＮＹ：
+> ＯＵＲ　ＣＯＭＰＡＮＹ：Cyber Fortress Technologies is a cybersecurity company specializing in providing comprehensive solutions for improving the security and protection of cloud infrastructure.
+Cyber Fortress Technologies is a highly skilled and experienced cybersecurity company that offers comprehensive solutions to protect cloud infrastructure.
+Cyber Security focused on robust IAM implementation, VPC segmentation, server hardening, data encryption, and real-time monitoring, Cyber Security aim to provide their clients with a secure and resilient cloud environment.

 > ＯＵＲ　ＳＣＥＮＡＲＩＯ：Cyber Fortress Technologies has been contracted to improve the cybersecurity processes and systems for a client company, focusing on logging, monitoring and detection of adversarial activity on cloud infrastructure.
 Our client has requested a demonstration of how we'll be able to protect their cloud infrastructure.

-> ＯＵＲ　ＳＯＬＵＴＩＯＮ：Our solution involves implementing IAM accounts for all team members in accordance with AWS best practices.
-To ensure the security of our client, Cyber Fortress has decided to implement a Virtual Private Cloud (VPC), subnetting the network into a private and public subnet.
-Windows Server DC will be hosted on a private subnet of a VPC.
-The server will be CIS-compliant and Cyber Fortress will ensure server hardening and data protection on the server.
-Data will be encrypted at rest and encrypted in transit.
-In addition, Cyber Fortress will setup a Linux server instance containing PII and PCI data, ensuring CIS-compliance.
-For continuous security, Cyber Fortress will monitor event logs in real time from key assets including EC2 intances.
-Cyber Fortress will demonstrate an attack on the cloud infustructure to demonstrate cloud monitoring.
+> ＯＵＲ　ＳＯＬＵＴＩＯＮ：Cyber Fortress Technologies has developed a comprehensive solution to address the cybersecurity needs of the client company's cloud infrastructure.
+Their approach begins by implementing IAM accounts following AWS best practices, ensuring that access to the cloud environment is tightly controlled and monitored.
+To establish a secure network architecture, they deploy a Virtual Private Cloud (VPC) and divide it into private and public subnets.
+This segregation isolates critical resources from the public internet, safeguarding them from potential threats.

+Within the private subnet, Cyber Fortress sets up a Windows Server domain controller (DC) that adheres to rigorous CIS-compliance standards.
+They prioritize server hardening techniques and implement robust data protection measures, encrypting data both at rest and in transit.
+This ensures that sensitive information remains secure and inaccessible to unauthorized individuals.

+To accommodate the storage of Personally Identifiable Information (PII) and Payment Card Industry (PCI) data, Cyber Fortress deploys a Linux server instance in compliance with CIS standards.
+This dedicated server guarantees that the highest level of security is maintained for handling sensitive data.

+As an integral part of their solution, Cyber Fortress establishes continuous security monitoring by actively monitoring event logs in real time, focusing on key assets such as EC2 instances.
+This proactive approach enables them to swiftly identify any signs of suspicious or malicious activity, enabling immediate response and mitigation.

+To demonstrate the effectiveness of their solution, Cyber Fortress performs a simulated attack on the client's cloud infrastructure.
+This exercise showcases their robust cloud monitoring capabilities and detection mechanisms, providing the client with a firsthand understanding of the protection and response capabilities Cyber Fortress brings to their cloud environment.

+Overall, Cyber Fortress Technologies offers a comprehensive solution encompassing IAM implementation, VPC segmentation, server hardening, data encryption, and real-time monitoring.
+By implementing industry best practices and adhering to rigorous compliance standards, they provide the client with a secure and resilient cloud infrastructure, empowering them to confidently protect their sensitive data and assets from potential cyber threats.

 # The Team